- Maquet Rotaflow Console

 - Turn on the heater unit once hoses are attached to the oxygenator, monitor patient temperature and set the heater accordingly.

 Further related links

 The fresh gas flow (FGF) on the blender is set routinely to 100% O2 and should not need to be changed during weaning.
 This is to prevent unintentional inadequate O2 delivery when oxygenator V/Q is less than 1.
-This practice may be reconsidered as evidence emerges about the role of hyperoxia in the setting of ischaemia/ reperfusion and is currently investigated in the BLENDER trail.
+This practice may be reconsidered as evidence emerges about the role of hyperoxia in the setting of ischaemia/ reperfusion and is currently investigated in the BLENDER trial.
 Patients enrolled in the trial may have altered blender settings.
 VV ECMO patients are always set to 100% O2.